ThunderFly-aerospace/docs/avionics/TFGPS01/index.md

 - It can also be equipped with **[uBlox NEO-8](https://www.u-blox.com/en/product/neo-m8p-series)** for RTK-capable GNSS receiver modes.

 ## High Noise Immunity
-The ThunderFly **TFGPS01** GNSS receiver is optimized for operation in RF-noisy environments using a high-linearity LNA at the RF input.
-This results in higher power usage and slightly lower sensitivity, which can be optimized for the specific application by adjusting **R27** and **R26** resistors.
+The ThunderFly TFGPS01 GNSS receiver is optimized for operation in RF-noisy environments using a high-linearity LNA at the RF input.
+This results in higher power usage and slightly lower sensitivity, which can be optimized for the specific application by adjusting R27 and R26 resistors.

 ## Hardware
-The **TFGPS01A** is designed as **Open-Hardware (GPL v3)**, and all documentation is available in the official repository.
+The TFGPS01 is designed as open hardware (GPL v3), and all documentation is available in the GitHub repository.

 ### PCB Layout
 <p float="left">